 As I read the book, I thought to myself, “I’m always reading books about self-improvement, or watching videos about finance and nutrition.
 I have all this knowledge that I always wish I could share with others, yet I don’t.”

 I bought my name as a domain name, just as Kleon recommends.

 I came to the conclusion, that even if nobody ever reads my blog, then at least I will have this to leave to my children, and pass down all my knowledge that I have learned throughout life to them.

 What is cool about having my name as the website’s domain name, is that the website can evolve with me.

 As I grow older and learn from different experiences, my thoughts and values will mature alongside me.

-Another benefit is that now I don’t feel constrained to just writing about my diet, instead, I can write about anything I have learned, and not care about the google algorithm not ranking my blog posts high enough on the page.
+I can write about anything I have learned, and not care about the google algorithm not ranking my blog posts high enough on the page.

 I feel free to be me.
 I feel free to share whatever I want, whenever I want.

 I needed somebody to tell me that was ok, and Austin Kleon’s book Show Your Work! did just that!